aureus123/catalogs/README.md

 🚰 Sources of WCSTools 3.9.7 from http://tdc-www.harvard.edu/wcstools should be downloaded to wcstools-3.9.7 folder, and compiled.
 The routine "wcsconp" is used for transforming coordinates.

+🚰 Some experiments require having GSC catalog and source files is gsc folder.

 ### Mean accuracy of catalogues

-When comparing different old catalogues with PPM, an accuracy can be computed by assuming that the PPM star, corrected by proper motion, has the real coordinates in the target epoch (19th. century).
+🔭 When comparing different old catalogues with PPM, an accuracy can be computed by assuming that the PPM star, corrected by proper motion, has the real coordinates in the target epoch (19th. century).
 Below there are two tables with a row per catalog: 3rd. column is the epoch of the target catalog, 4th. column is the number of stars cross-identified between PPM and the target catalog, and 5th. column reports the accuracy in arcseconds.

-In this table, identifications are direct from PPM source:
+📓 In this table, identifications are direct from PPM source:
 | Abbrev. | Catalog | Epoch | Stars | RSME |
 | --- | --- | --- | --- | --- |
 | BD | Bonner Durchmusterung (1st. vol) | 1855 | 63034 | 35.99 |
 | CD | Cordoba Durchmusterung | 1875 | 172068 | 20.48 |
 | CD | Cordoba Durchmusterung (1st. vol) | 1875 | 40832 | 24.00 |

-In this table, identifications arise from small angular distances (below a given threshold) between PPM stars and the target catalog.
+📓 In this table, identifications arise from small angular distances (below a given threshold) between PPM stars and the target catalog.
 Some of them (Weiss and Stone) are also used for obtaining the number of other catalogs (OA and Lacaille):